 Fundraising is 98.7% complete.
 Construction is underway with foundation complete and framing underway.
 A team of staff is now working on identifying materials, furniture, fixtures, and equipment to procure.
 A staffing plan has been developed and work to fill positions commenced.
 Current schedule calls for substantial completion of building construction in August and opening to the public in October.
 Fundraising progress continues on-track with full funding expected by Q3.
 Construction also is progressing well with substantial completion estimated for September.
 Furniture, appliances, shelving, materials, signage, IT equipment and staffing also on track to be in place to enable the library's public opening in October.
+Fundraising goals have been exceeded.
+Substantial completion of construction expected around October 1.
+Staffing plan is nearly complete.
+Public opening scheduled in November.
 XX.
 Open the new St. Charles Mesa Library.
 KEY RESULTS IMPACT: Circulation, Visits, Digital Resources Use, Program Participation.
 Jon Walker

 - Action Steps - 1.
 Complete the new library capital fundraising campaign. - 2.
 Oversee contractor construction of the new building. - 3.
 Procure and install necessary collections, furniture, fixtures and equipment. - 4.
 Select, hire, and train staff. - 5.
-Open to the public in the summer of 2014.

-6. Enact a facilities maintenance program for the building, including janitorial, grounds, HVAC, and other services.
+Open to the public in the summer of 2014. - 6.
+Enact a facilities maintenance program for the building, including janitorial, grounds, HVAC, and other services.